Everyone wants to fund the next Coinbase – TechCrunch

 The company, FalconX, is now worth $3.75 billion.
 As Bloomberg notes, that’s a 5x valuation jump in less than half a year.
 FalconX raised a smaller $50 million round in March, notably in part from Coinbase Ventures.

 The FalconX news should not surprise.
 Indian crypto exchange CoinDCX just raised $90 million, reaching a $1 billion valuation in the process.
 This past weekend, Indonesian cryptocurrency exchange Pintu raised $35 million.
-And earlier this year, Hong Kong-based crypto exchange FTX raised $900 million at an $18 billion valuation.
+Earlier this year, Hong Kong-based crypto exchange FTX raised $900 million at an $18 billion valuation.
 There are other examples.

 The Exchange explores startups, markets and money.